Alexander Rossi: Formula BMW

 Rossi competed in the Formula BMW USA series in 2007, finishing third overall in the championship, with three wins and five podiums while driving for Team Apex Racing, USA.

 For 2008, Rossi returned for his second year with the two-time Formula BMW championship-winning team EuroInternational.
 He won the overall championship, becoming the first American Formula BMW Champion in the Americas Championship, with ten wins from the fifteen races run.

 Rossi completed the season as World Champion, winning the 2008 Formula BMW World Final at the Autódromo Hermanos Rodríguez circuit in Mexico City, beating the rookie Michael Christensen.
 Rossi was awarded a Formula One test with BMW Sauber F1 Team, along with European champion Esteban Gutiérrez.

 International Formula Master

 Rossi decided to move to compete in Europe in 2009.
 He chose to compete in the International Formula Master with Hitech Racing.
 After two rounds, Rossi moved over to ISR Racing for the remainder of the season.
-Rossi won three races throughout the season, all coming during reverse-grid races.
+He won three races throughout the season, all coming during reverse-grid races.

 The wins at Brno, Spa and Imola gave Rossi the second-highest tally of victories during the 2009 season, with Fabio Leimer (seven) winning more.
 Coupled with Pål Varhaug's sixth place in the final race at Imola, Rossi moved up to fourth overall in the championship, and the highest-placed rookie driver.

 GP3 Series

 In 2010, Rossi made the move to the new GP3 Series, competing for multiple-championship-winning team ART Grand Prix.
-He joined Pedro Nunes and Esteban Gutiérrez at the team, winning twice and finishing fourth in the series.
+He joined Pedro Nunes and Esteban Gutiérrez on the team, winning twice and finishing fourth in the series.